aptSemi/node-api/README.md

 # node-api

-Project API in node.
+Project API in Node.
 So I can learn more about how to do this stuff.